guosyjlu/OEMA/README.md

-**This is the codebase for our paper "Sample Efficient Offline-to-Online Reinforcement Learning".**
+**This is the codebase for our paper "Sample Efficient Offline-to-Online Reinforcement Learning" (TKDE 2023).**

 ## OEMA